kumahq/kuma/docs/madr/decisions/046-meshservice-multizone.md

 Service then can be addressed by `redis.kuma-demo.svc.clusterset.local`

+ServiceImport is managed by MCS-controller which means that it has similar problem that we had - if someone take over one cluster they can advertise their service.

 * Export field controlled by annotation described in MADR is an equivalent of ServiceExport.
+  The difference is that we can do it by default, whereas in Multicluster API, it's explicit.
 * Synced MeshService is similar to ServiceImport.
   The difference is that the object is synced to the mesh system namespace, and synced service is bound to a specific zone.
-  We get access to services of a **specific** cluster without any extra action of importing.
+  We get access to services of a **specific** cluster without any extra action of exporting.
   For example `redis-kuma-demo.svc.cluster.east`
+  There is no way to do this in MC API.
 * MeshMultiZoneService is an equivalent of `ServiceImport`.
   It is also "zone agnostic" - the client do not care in which zone the Service is deployed.
-  Just like ServiceImport it requires an extra manual step - creating an object.
+  Just like ServiceImport/ServiceExport it requires an extra manual step - creating an object.
   You don't need to create this in every cluster, you can create MeshMultiZoneService on Global CP and it's synced to every cluster.
   When applied on Global CP, it's synced to the system namespace.